vpon/scala-style-guide/README.md

 ## Classes, Objects, and Traits

-All classes, objects, and traits, regardless of scope, should be documented, at least with a description of the information communicated or interfaces provided by the class/trait/object.
-ScalaDoc is recommended, however often it is the case that a class/trait/object is obvious in its intent by virtue of semantic naming or source code context.
+All classes, objects, and traits, regardless of scope, should be documented.
+This should include at least a description of the information communicated or interfaces provided by the class/object/trait.
+ScalaDoc is strongly recommended.

 Classes that should be instantiated via methods in a companion object **must** include ScalaDoc documentation, containing at least one code example as to this usage.
 Companion objects may generally be left without comments, as their